thin-edge/thin-edge.io/GOVERNANCE.md

   Because such a thing cannot necessarily or in full be enforced via tooling, it remains mainly the obligation of a reviewer of a change-set to ensure

-  * Exclusiveness of the individual commits
+  * Atomicity of the individual commits
   * that one commit is one atomic change, and not an accumulation of several individual and separate changes
   * that the commit message of the change expresses why the change was made